Guests

 Andres Böhmer is the grandson of a church cantor in Berlin and since his childhood has been inspired by music.
 In his youth he spent several years in Uppsala (Sweden) where he discovered his passion for the guitar and for composing music.
 He graduated from the University of Music and Theatre “Felix Mendelssohn Bartholdy” in Leipzig majoring in jazz guitar.
 Andres worked in Germany and abroad as bandleader and sideman.
 During this time, he recorded numerous albums of his own that various German jazz labels published.
 Furthermore, Andres has been active in Germany as composer, producer and live musician for theatre and film for quite some time.
 He has worked with various city theatres in central Germany as well as groups and solo artists in figure theatre, dance theatre, comedy and travelling shows.

-In 2009, he composed the music for the Theater Waidspeicher production of "Moby Dick", in 2017 for the production of "The Oracle or The Bear, the Peacock and the Secret of the Old Hare" and in 2020 for the production of "Four Tales of Heaven and Earth".
+He composed the music for the Theater Waidspeicher productions of "Moby Dick", "The Oracle or The Bear, the Peacock and the Secret of the Old Hare", "Four Tales of Heaven and Earth" and “Krabat“.

-For the 2021/2022 season Andres Böhmer composed music and sounds for the Theater Waidspeicher production of “Krabat“.
+For the 2023/2024 season he composes music and sounds for the Theater Waidspeicher production of "Fiete and the Sea".

 Frank Alexander Engel